 The nature of the Company's business involves access to and storage of confidential and proprietary content and other information, including intellectual property, as well as information regarding the Company's customers, employees, licensees and suppliers.
 Although the Company maintains robust procedures to safeguard such content and information, as well as a cyber-security insurance policy, the Company's information technology systems could be penetrated by internal or external parties' intent on extracting information, corrupting information, stealing intellectual property or trade secrets, or disrupting business processes.
-Information activities of perpetrators of cyber-attacks.
-It is possible that computer hackers could compromise the Company's security measures or the security measures of parties with whom the Company does business, and thereby obtain the confidential or proprietary information of the Company's operations, the theft, unauthorized use or publication of the Company's intellectual property and other proprietary information, a reduction of the revenues the Company is able to generate from its operations, damage to the Company's brand and reputation, a loss of confidence in the security of the Company's business and products, and significant legal and financial exposure, each of which could potentially have an adverse effect on the Company's business.
+Information security risks have increased in recent years because of the proliferation of new technologies and the increased sophistication and activities of perpetrators of cyber-attacks.
+It is possible that computer hackers could compromise the Company's security measures or the security measures of parties with whom the Company does business, and thereby obtain the confidential or proprietary information of the Company or its customers, employees, licensees and suppliers.
+Any such breach or unauthorized access could result in a disruption of the Company's operations, the theft, unauthorized use or publication of the Company's intellectual property and other proprietary information, a reduction of the revenues the Company is able to generate from its operations, damage to the Company's brand and reputation, a loss of confidence in the security of the Company's business and products, and significant legal and financial exposure, each of which could potentially have an adverse effect on the Company's business.